rrocharoberto/fields-data/README.md

 Import the `field-backend` project into Eclipse and perform "Update" in "Maven" menu.

-Before running in `dev` environment, setup the PostgreSQL database using the files to [configure the database](database/configureDatabase.sql) and [create the tables](database/script.sql).
-Don't forget to change the password properly (DB_PASSWORD).
+Before running, setup the PostgreSQL database using the files to [configure the database](database/configureDatabase.sql) and [create the tables](database/script.sql).
+Don't forget to change the password properly (DB_PASSWORD) in `configureDatabase.sql` file.

-Also change the database properties in file [application.properties](field-backend/src/main/resources/application.properties)
+Also change the database properties in file [application.properties](field-backend/src/main/resources/application.properties) properly

 Run the `main` method of the class `com.roberto.field.FieldBackendApplication`